|Nutrition Facts (per serving)|

 2 to 3 cloves garlic, minced

-3 large green onions, chopped (or 1 large shallot, minced)
+3 large green onions, or 1 large shallot, finely chopped

 Gather the ingredients.

-Before you start, make sure your greens are prepared and ready to go.
-Give them a good rinse and let them dry, or pat them dry gently with clean towels.
+Give the the greens a good rinse and let them dry, or pat them dry gently with clean towels.

-The thickest parts of the stems need to be removed from kale and chard, but the thinner, softer stems are fine to leave on.
+Removed and discard the thicker stems from the kale or chard.
+The thinner, softer stems are fine to leave on.
 Coarsely chop into chunks a bit bigger than bite-sized.
-Greens will cook down and reduce in size.
+The greens will cook down and reduce in size.

-Add the onions or shallot and heat for another 1 to 2 minutes.
+Add the onions or shallot and continue to cook until softened, an additional 1 to 2 minutes.

-Add kale or chard and heat until just barely tender—about 6 to 8 minutes for kale, and a little less for the chard.
+Add kale or chard to the skillet and cook until the greens wilt and are just barely tender, 6 to 8 minutes for kale, and a little less for the chard.

-Add the spinach, stir ingredients together gently, and cook just until wilted but still bright green—about 1 to 2 minutes.
+Add the spinach, and cook, stirring until just wilted but still bright green, 1 to 2 minutes.

 Season with salt and pepper, to taste.